enif77/DockerPlayground/docs/docker.md

 }
 ```

+This will change logging format to JSON with maximal log file size and limited amount of log files.
+It also enable [Prometheus](https://prometheus.io/) metrics endpoint, so the Docker can be monitored with Prometheus.

 Use different logging setup, when needed.
+The Prometheus metrics endpoint is not necessary, when you are not planning to monitor running Docker containers with Prometheus.

 ## Docker network